hiyali/katip-be/README.md

 # Katip - Back End
-The KATIP is a tool which will provide a securable text storage service support for individuals
+The KATIP is a tool which will provide a securable text storage service for individuals

 ## Demo
 [Katip product](https://katip.hiyali.org)